 Taxis, Lyfts, Ubers, etc…

-- Lyfts and Ubers started off as true car shares, but now they are just taxi services, sitting and idling often while waiting for customers.
+- Lyfts and Ubers started off as true car shares, but now many times they are just taxi services, sitting and idling, or driving around – increasing traffic overall (2017), often while waiting for one individual customer.
+People also prefer to take instead of public transportation (same link).
 Avoid – or only choose the share ride option.
+Other articles:

 - One night in a moment of weakness I took a taxi home from the airport instead of the metro (I am lucky I have the choice.)
 While driving home, the taxi driver told me he had been waiting in line (meaning idling!) for one a half hours.
 He also talked non-stop.
 Metro, metro, metro.